Branch and Price for Submodular Bin Packing: Computational experiments

-or BPs with the distributionally robust constraint where $\mathscr{D}$ is a family of distributions, and $\mu_i$ ($i \in \cN$) is the nominal size of item $i$.
-For different risk levels $\alpha$, they propose three data generation methods (cases) to construct the data $a,b, \sigma$ in the SMBP \eqref{master.bsocp}, i.e., the Gaussian case, the Hoeffding inequality case, and the distributionally robust approximation case.
+They also describe data generation methods by considering a variety of uncertainty models, and these methods have a probabilistic interpretation: parameters of SMBP instances are derived from parameters of uncertainty models.
+For different risk levels $\alpha$, they propose three data generation methods (cases) to construct the data $a,b, \sigma$ in SMBP \eqref{master.submod}, i.e., the Gaussian case, the Hoeffding inequality case, and the distributionally robust approximation case.

+We describe the generation methods next.
+In summary, we first determine overall parameters such as capacity and item numbers, then we generate distributions, and finally cast parameters of distributions into parameters of items.